Southern Fried Queer Pride: COVID-19 pandemic

-Future Plans
+Future plans

-DIY venues like Mammal Gallery and the Bakery, which SFQP used as event spaces when they first started organizing, have since closed due to rising property taxes in Atlanta and the COVID-19 pandemic.
+DIY venues like Mammal Gallery and the Bakery, which SFQP used as event spaces when they first started organizing, have since closed due to the COVID-19 pandemic and rising property taxes in Atlanta.
 Trends show that artists are often some of the first to lose their spaces due to gentrification.
 Artists bring people together in low-income areas at accessible venues, which are then quickly gentrified due to their popularity.
-Taylor explains that “every time artists here in the city would flock to a venue, a year or two later, it would be bought out, shut down, and turned into condos.
-It’s the life cycle of artists and gentrification.”
+Taylor explains that "every time artists here in the city would flock to a venue, a year or two later, it would be bought out, shut down, and turned into condos.
+It’s the life cycle of artists and gentrification."

 SFQP is currently in the process of fundraising to buy a building to serve as a queer community space in Atlanta.
 In addition to improving the organization's stability, having a space of their own will enable SFQP to host events without alcohol, which is not always possible at bars that are looking to increase their own profits through alcohol sales.